HARRIFIED/mirror-graphql-server/README.md

 # Mirror GraphQL Server

 Mirror GraphQL Server is a GraphQL API server that serves as a backend for a social network mobile application.
-This server is built using Node.js and Apollo Server to provide a flexible and efficient GraphQL interface for the Mirror app.
+This server is built using Node.js and Apollo Server to provide a flexible and efficient GraphQL interface for the app.

 ## Features